masher92/UKCP18/RegionalRainfallStats/ReadMe.md

 * JJA Mean
 * JJA Max
 * JJA Percentiles (95, 97, 99, 99.5, 99.75, 99.9)

+<ins> Plotting statistics </ins>
+The "RegionalStats_plotting.py" script contains code to create a plot for each of the JJA statistics of the values at each grid cell.
+Each plot includes 12 subplots for the 12 ensemble members.
+The "RegionalEnsembleSummary_plotting" script contains code for plotting two plots for each JJA statistic.
+These summarise for each grid cell, for each statistic, 1. the mean value across all 12 ensemble members and 2. the ensemble spread (the standard deviation).

+In both cases plots can be generated for any of three defined regions:
+* The UK (trimmed to the coastlines)
+* The Northern region (North East, North West, Yorkshire and the Humber)
+* A square region centred on Leeds

+The code can also be adapted to allow plotting of either wet/all hours statistics and, for the plots with subplots, to use either a shared colobar and scale across the 12 ensemble members of to give each subplot its own colorbar and scale.

 ## Results
 For both the Leeds region and the wider Northern region, plots are displayed for the max, mean and various percentiles (95th, 97th, 99th, 99.5th, 99.75th and 99.9th) June-July-August (JJA) precipitation for the period of 1980-2001.